-Therefore it can be seen that for "More vulnerable" development the sequential and the exception tests need to be applied to the development.
+Therefore it can be seen that for "More vulnerable" development the sequential and the exception tests need to be applied to the parts of the development that are in flood zone 3(a).
+The parts within flood zones 1 and 2 are acceptable.